USDA-FSA/fsa-design-system/components/spinbox/index.md

 ### Summary

-The JavaScript for the Spinbox is primarily used to increase or decrease a value within the input field by calling the native `stepUp()` or `stepDown()` method on the element and passing the step value.
+The JavaScript for the Spinbox increases or decreases the value within the input field.
+It calls the native `stepUp()` or `stepDown()` methods, passing the `step` attribute's value.
 For browsers that do not support these native methods, debug messages are implemented and will be written to the console for testing purposes.